Ladhi-Kahlon/555IntermediateModernWeb/Labs/Ch08-forms/new-form/README.md

+# Chapter 8: Practice with forms

+## Objectives
-You will be working with feedback.html
+* You will be working with feedback.html

-Open this file in a browser and notice it submits without validation
+1. Open this file in a browser and notice it submits without validation

-Refer to the slide from class materials to update this form
+1. Refer to the slide from class materials to update this form